gamecicn/Kaggle_HM/README.md

 #### Data Preprocessing

-Even though the dataset of H&M competition is also prepared for recommend system, it is quite different from RC15 and  Retailrocket which are used in the papers.
+Even though the dataset of H&M competition is also prepared for recommender system, it is quite different from RC15 and  Retailrocket which are used in the papers.
 Beyond transaction log,  H&M dataset includes items and customer demographic information.
 Also, there are some major variances between H&M and RC15/Retailrocket's  transaction log:

-- **Size** :   The H&M transaction is much larger.
+- **Size** :   The H&M transaction is much larger than RC15/Retailrocket's.
   -  RC15                 45 MB
   -  Retailrocket     92 MB
   -  H&M                  3.4 GB
--  **Click & Purchase** :  The RC15/Retailrocket transaction  include 'isbuy' feature which could indicate whether customer bought the item in this click action.
-However, H&M dataset only recorded purchase actions.
-This different brings some difficult because the papes's code has some optimization for purchase.
+-  **Click & Purchase** :  The RC15/Retailrocket transaction  include 'isbuy' feature which could indicate whether the customer bought the item in this click action.
+However, the H&M dataset only recorded purchase actions.
+This difference brings some difficulties  because the papes' code has some optimization for purchase.
--  **Timestamp**:   RC15/Retailrocket dataset's timestamp accurate to second, while H&M's records only has date information.
+-  **Timestamp**:   RC15/Retailrocket dataset's timestamp is accurate to second, while H&M's records only have date information.
 - **Session**:  HM data has no session information, so we treat one customer's transactions as one session.
-WHile most RC15/Retailrocket sessions have fewer than 50 items, the sessions in H&M dataset typically have many more items, some as high as 200.
+While most RC15/Retailrocket sessions have fewer than 50 items, the sessions in the H&M dataset typically have many more items, some as high as 200.
 Long sessions cause RNN models to require much more memory and GPU times.

-To overcome above problems, we modified the [data sampling code](https://github.com/gamecicn/Kaggle_HM/blob/main/src/models/gen_replay_buffer.py) to adapt H&M's transaction log to the paper's training code.
-We only sample training data from 2019 and beyong to ensure the validity of items.
-Besides, not only sessions with length less than 3 are removed, but also the ones with length over 50 to limit the evaluation memory usage.
+To overcome the above problems, we modified the [data sampling code](https://github.com/gamecicn/Kaggle_HM/blob/main/src/models/gen_replay_buffer.py) to adapt H&M's transaction log to the paper's training code.
+We only sample training data from 2019 and beyond to ensure the validity of items.
+Besides, sessions with lengths less than three are removed, and the ones with lengths over 50 limit the evaluation memory usage.
 Finally, we also commented on the part of the calculation of clicks to avoid the calculation error that the number of clicks is 0.

 ####  Result